Last updated on June 21st, 2023 at 11:17 am

 There are numerous things that go into setting up a restaurant.
 From forming a legal business entity to hiring a head chef and establishing a menu, you’ll certainly be busy.
 While you’re taking care of all of those things, you’ll want to make sure you don’t overlook printing your menus.
 While a menu may seem like a small thing in comparison to everything else you’ve put into establishing your restaurant, it’s still a very important part.
 Believe it or not, the design of your restaurant menu plays a role in the success of your sales.
 Here’s how to design a standout menu to entice your audience.

 Categorize your menu items

 Once you have nailed down the items that will consistently be on your menu, you’ll want to categorize them.
-It’s best to group breakfast meals together, lunch, drinks etc. Within those groups, you can further categorize by meal type.
+It’s best to group breakfast meals together, lunch, drinks, etc. Within those groups, you can further categorize by meal type.
 Have an array of sandwiches on your menu?
 Create a sandwich section!
-Do you offer a variety of pizza’s?
+Do you offer a variety of pizzas?
 Create a section for that too!
 The more organized a menu is, the easier it is for your customers to read.
 A confusing menu may turn some customers away, and you certainly wouldn’t want that!

 They say a picture is worth a thousand words.
 If you have the space and are a more casual restaurant, feel free to include a few photos in your menu.
 These could be anything from pictures depicting entrees, or showcase the history of your restaurant.
 Has your restaurant been around for decades?
 Include photos of how it’s changed over the years!
-You could even give a little back story about how the restaurant was founded, who the owner was, the options are endless.
+You could even give a little back story about how the restaurant was founded, and who the owner was.
+The options are endless.
 If you do opt to include pictures, it’s best to keep them sparse to avoid cluttering the menu.

 Avoid including dollar signs with prices